venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 #### Error initialization on qemu if no display

-If you dont have a X11 sesions, or if you dont have allowed to share your devices, by example when you run linux inside shit operating systems, will raise some errors like:
+If you dont have a X11 sessions, or if you dont have allowed to share your devices, by example when you run linux inside shit operating systems, will raise some errors like:

-* `Error GTK initialization failed` means you dont have any X11 sesion running or you dont have allowe to connect to the x11 sesions (by example if you run from non linux host or inside a crap operating system)
+* `Error GTK initialization failed` means you dont have any X11 session running or you dont allow to connect to the x11 sessions (by example if you run from non linux host or inside a crap operating system)
 * `MESA-LOADER: failed to open ...` means you cannot see the display running or you dont install X11/mesa environment/packages yet (by example running server only linux host or inside a crap operating system)

-Solution is to run healess and setup non graphics output screen, next setups will show two ways, first we just see the text only way with no X11 allowed:
+Solution is to run headless and setup non graphics output screen, next setups will show two ways, first we just see the text only way with no X11 allowed:

 #### Running qemu machines with simple emulation but no X11 output only text

-We can just boot a machine but with arguments display to "ncurses" to run with no need of instalations of Xorg complete software:
+We can just boot a machine but with arguments display to "ncurses" to run with no need of installations of Xorg complete software:

 ```
 /usr/bin/qemu-system-i386 -name "alpinebootqemu2" -display curses